-24. The European Council agreed on a number of measures intended to enhance the functioning of the Union without requiring changes to the Treaty.
-This includes opening up the work of the Council and bringing more clarity to the respective responsibilities of the various actors in the work of the Union.

-- 25. A pre-requisite for increasing the trust and confidence of citizens in the European Union is that they are able to get first hand insight into its activities.
-The European Council therefore decides to further open up the work of the Council and agrees on an overall policy on transparency (Annex I).
+- 27. The European Council agreed on a number of measures intended to enhance the functioning of the Union making full use of the possibilities offered by existing treaties.
+This includes opening up the work of the Council and bringing more clarity to the respective responsibilities of the various actors in the work of the Union. - 28.
+Providing citizens with first hand insight into EU activities is a pre-requisite for increasing their trust and confidence in the European Union.
+The European Council therefore agrees to further open up the work of the Council and adopts an overall policy on transparency (Annex I).
 In particular, all Council deliberations under the co-decision procedure shall now be public.
-It requests the Council to rapidly take the measures necessary to ensure implementation of the new policy. - 26.
-In view of the importance of the principles of subsidiarity and proportionality, the European Council welcomes the initiative taken by the Austrian Presidency to hold a conference on subsidiarity in St. Pölten on 18/19 April 2006, as a follow-up to last year's conference in the Hague.
-In that context the ideas developed at these conferences should be examined and future Presidencies encouraged to carrying this initiative forward.
+It requests the Council to rapidly take the measures necessary to ensure implementation of the new policy. - 29.
+In view of the importance of the principles of subsidiarity and proportionality, the European Council welcomes the initiative taken by the Austrian Presidency to hold a conference on subsidiarity in St. Pölten on 18/19 April 2006, as a follow-up to last year's conference in The Hague.
+The ideas developed at these conferences should be examined and future Presidencies are encouraged to carry this work forward.

 The European Council notes the inter-dependence of the European and national legislative processes.
-It therefore welcomes the Commission's commitment to make all new proposals and consultation papers directly available to national parliaments.
-The national parliaments are therefore encouraged to strengthen cooperation within the framework of the Conference of European Affairs Committees (COSAC) when monitoring subsidiarity.
+It therefore welcomes the Commission's commitment to make all new proposals and consultation papers directly available to national parliaments, inviting them to react so as to improve the process of policy formulation.
+The Commission is asked to take into account comments by national parliaments - in particular with regard to the subsidiarity and proportionality principles - to acknowledge receipt and to offer a reasoned response within an acceptable timeframe.
+National parliaments are therefore encouraged to strengthen cooperation within the framework of the Conference of European Affairs Committees (COSAC) when monitoring subsidiarity.
+Threshold values are an important example to define the principle of subsidiarity in European legislation, notably in the area of public procurement.

-The European Council further recalls that the confidence of citizens in the European project can be strengthened if European legislation reflects more strongly the added value of EU action.
+The European Council further recalls that the confidence of citizens in the European project can benefit from European legislation reflecting more strongly the added value of EU action.
 It therefore invites the Council, the European Parliament and the European Commission to draw up a standard subsidiarity and proportionality check list that shall be applied in the European legislative process.

-27. The European Council equally welcomes the [progress made by] [positive outcome of discussions between] the European Parliament, the Council and the Commission on the comitology reform.
+30. The European Council equally welcomes the [progress made by] [positive outcome of discussions between] the European Parliament, the Council and the Commission on the comitology reform.
 The newly agreed provisions will enhance scrutiny of the legislator with regard to the Commission's implementing powers in areas subject to co-decision, thus improving the comitology procedures.